KurtDeGreeff/Crypto-PKI/AuditRootCAs/README.md

-# Hunt For Evil Trusted Root CA Certificates
+# Hunt For Evil Trusted Root CA Certificates And Remove Them

 Hackers and malware can inject fake trusted root Certification Authority (CA) certificates into victim computers.
 This can trick victim computers and users into trusting bad code signatures, bad SSL web sites, bad e-mail signatures, and anything else which depends on certificates or PKI.